projectcalico/calico/docs/source/redhat-opens-install.rst

      Then run ``chmod +x /usr/local/bin/start-etcd`` to make that file executable.

-     For RHEL 7, you then need to add the following file to ``/usr/lib/systemd/system/etcd.service``::
+     You then need to add the following file to ``/usr/lib/systemd/system/etcd.service``::

            [Unit]